soulseekah/pynion/README.md

 This is a low-level set of primitives to allow interaction with the Tor network for research and experimental purposes.
 This implementation should not be used as a replacement for the official implementation.
-Support is aimed for version 3 of the specification.
+Support is aimed for version 3 of the protocol specification.

 ```python
 import directory, circuit, cell, random